speakeztech/mlir-tutorial/docs/tutorials/03-writing-first-pass.md

 applyPatternsAndFoldGreedily(getOperation(), std::move(patterns));
 ```

-The tradeoff isn't about "which is better"—it's about **what kind of transformation you're doing**.
+The tradeoff isn't about "which is better", it's about **what kind of transformation you're doing**.

 **Use Walking when:**
 - You need full dataflow analysis (like CSE, which must track all definitions)